OpenATO/Roadmap/products/KB/README.md

 # Knowledge Base

 The Knowledge Base is a centralized platform for referencing files, standards, and documentation related to the ATO process.
-It contains all non-agency specific documentation, articles, and non-custom knowledge, as well as blank templates for agency and impact profiles, and a component library.
+It contains all non-agency specific information, articles, and non-custom knowledge, as well as blank templates for agency and impact profiles, and a component library.
 The Knowledge Base is designed to be a public resource that makes ATO knowledge accessible to everyone, and will be used to generate agency-specific knowledgebases.

 ## Need Statement